-The apprentice must demonstrate financial need, as calculated by the program sponsor, using the WSAC provided form.
+The apprentice must demonstrate financial need, as calculated by the program Sponsor, using the WSAC provided forms.

 The apprentice must have a family income below a specified income cutoff.
-The cutoff equals a percentage of the state's median family income (MFI) and adjusts with the apprentice's family size.
+The cutoff equals a percentage of the state's Median Family Income (MFI) and adjusts with the apprentice's family size.
 The income cutoff is 100 percent of the state's MFI for Washington College Grant.

-Eligible Apprenticeship Program
+Eligible Apprenticeship Programs